PHP

 function to directly send emails.
 While we do not provide a SMTP server (needed to send the emails), you can configure one through environment variables.

-We provide Mailpace addon to send emails through PHP mail()
+We provide Mailpace add-on to send emails through PHP mail()

 function.
 You have to turn TLS on with port 465 (environment variable CC_MTA_SERVER_USE_TLS=true